Guinea Fowl: What to Know When Raising

 Did you ever hear someone be referred to as a Chatty Cathy?
 It means they talk all the time, and you will feel the same about guinea fowl, too.

-The hens tend to make noises that sound like the words “Come back.”
+• The hens tend to make noises that sound like the words “Come back.”

-Generally, the guinea roosters make “Chichi” sounds.
+• Guinea roosters make “Chichi” sounds.

-Guinea Fowls Are Protective
+Guinea Fowls are Protective

 One of the best advantages of owning a guinea fowl is that they are protectors.
 They will watch over the homestead.
+Even if you don’t have a lot of predators, you never know when one might crop up.

 There is much evidence pointing to the fact that guinea fowl will deter, surround, harass, or even kill smaller snakes if they are on the property.
+However, guineafowls aren’t likely to eat them.
+At the very least, they will let you know a snake is nearby.

-Ginea Fowl Help With Insects
+Guinea Fowl Help with Insects

 Do you have a pest problem?
 Many homeowners do, especially if they have a garden.
 June bugs, ticks, and even mosquitoes are no match for guineas, though.